Health, Safety and Discipline

 All students must have their Hunterdon Central issued ID when in the building or on school property.
 Students must have their issued ID in their possession when attending school-related activities.
 An ID is a school-issued item, which must be kept in the same condition in which it was issued and must be able to work in campus swipe machines.
 A student who does not have an ID must report to a house office and obtain a temporary ID.

 An ID that is lost, won’t swipe or is defaced/ damaged must be replaced at the expense of the student.
 The replacement cost is $7.00.
-A student must report to a House office to obtain a temporary Id and order a new one.
-Violating the ID policy carries incremental consequences.
-Violations will accumulate throughout the school year.
-These violations include but are not limited to:
+A student must report to a House office to obtain a temporary ID and order a new one.
+These violations may also include but are not limited to:

 • having an ID that is not issued to you